friveramariani/PRCubeStars/updates.md

 [<img src="Images/Perlan-Project-Glider.jpg" alt="hi" class="inline"/>](http://www.sciencemag.org/news/2017/07/glider-aims-new-heights-and-rare-scientific-data?platform=hootsuite)
-***(June 14th, 2017) Perlan II Glider***: The **Perlan II glider** that will be carrying our CubeSat into the stratosphere has arrived in Argentina.
+***Perlan II Glider***: The **Perlan II glider** that will be carrying our CubeSat into the stratosphere has arrived in Argentina.
 Testing flights will begin in the upcoming weeks.
 Click [here](http://www.sciencemag.org/news/2017/07/glider-aims-new-heights-and-rare-scientific-data?platform=hootsuite) for information about the Perlan II Project.

 [<img src="Images/PRCubeStars-Altimeter-Testing.jpg" alt="hi" class="inline"/>](https://www.youtube.com/watch?v=0UYQ0fL8KiQ)
-***(April 30th, 2017) Altimeter Testing of the PRCubeStars CubeSat***: **Video of the Altimeter Sensor** testing experiment of the CubeSat.
+***Altimeter Testing of the PRCubeStars CubeSat***: **Video of the Altimeter Sensor** testing experiment of the CubeSat.
 This experiment was carried out in an elevator of a building in the state of Maryland, where two of our mentors (Dr. Yajaira Sierra-Sastre and electrical engineer Daron Westly) work and live.
+(April 30th, 2017)